MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-fielderror-method.md

 ## Remarks

-Like a run-time error, this method causes the system to automatically end any transaction.
+Like a runtime error, this method causes the system to automatically end any transaction.

 ## Programming guidelines